The-G-Man-Half-Life/PracticaNumero1ProgramacionFuncionalEnHaskell/README.md

     one.
-  - Deciding wether or not should be used a comprehensive list over a basic function to make the program
+  - Deciding wether or not should be used a comprehensive list over a basic function to make the program.

 - **sortArray.hs**
-   - Finding a proper way to make the cycle as this was the first program to be made
+   - Finding a proper way to make the cycle as this was the first program to be made.
-   - Understanding how to organize the flow of the multiple functions as this program required multiple verifications throught the execution of the program
+   - Understanding how to organize the flow of the multiple functions as this program required multiple verifications throught the execution of the program.
-   - Recognizing how to swap the multiple elements in a proper way
+   - Recognizing how to swap the multiple elements in a proper way.

 ### 2) P3_2_NumericalMethods
 - **cosineFunction.hs**
-   - Handling how fast were the numbers increasing due to the cosine inside the program because these values could return infinite or crash the device
+   - Handling how fast were the numbers increasing due to the cosine inside the program because these values could return infinite or crash the device.
-   - Organizing the functions to make the main function execute properly
+   - Organizing the functions to make the main function execute properly.
-   - Making that the tests run properly
+   - Making that the tests run properly.

 - **exponentialFunction.hs**
    - Problems related to how to divide properly the multiple functions involucrated in the